-The Board approved a new 4-year strategic plan in April 2021 after a robust strategy development process with external expert facilitation.
-In Strategy 2024, we reaffirmed our Purpose: to enable and empower people, communities and businesses across Ireland to thrive online, and we assure our stakeholders of our continued commitment into the future.
-As we strive to achieve our new strategic objectives, set out on the previous page, we will be true to our values of Equality - Excellence - Endeavour.
+In Strategy 2024, we reaffirmed our Purpose: "to enable and empower people, communities and businesses across Ireland to thrive online", and we assure our stakeholders of our continued commitment into the future.
+As we strive to achieve our strategic objectives, set out on the previous page, we will be true to our values of Equality - Excellence - Endeavour.

 As a company limited by guarantee, .IE's financial reserves are its only source of capital and it is therefore critically important that we maintain a capital base fully adequate to meet current and prospective business requirements.
-In recording an after-tax surplus of €489k we improved our financial strength in 2021.
-Net liquid funds totalled €4.3m at year end.
+In recording an after-tax surplus of €217k (2021 - €489k) we improved our financial strength in 2022, despite lower new registrations of 48, 168 (2021 - 62, 198).
+At year end, net liquid funds were €2.8m and investments totaled €5.8m.
 The Company's financial position remains strong and in line with our financial objectives.
-It is these financial reserves which empowers us to invest €1 million in programmes such as the .IE Digital Town programme, referenced below.
+It is these financial reserves which empowers us to invest in setting up a new centre of excellence in data analytics, licensing the TITAN registration platform and approving a €1 million investment over four years in the .IE Digital Town programme.